-Clean window tracks are more important than clean glass.
 Dirt and debris can build up in your window tracks and make your window prone to getting stuck.
 Regularly clearing away the dirt and debris from the window tracks can prevent that.
-Clean the tracks with a dry brush to keep your windows opening and closing smoothly.
+Clean the tracks with a dry brush and vacuum to keep your windows opening and closing smoothly.
 Any grime that can’t be cleared away with a brush can be cleaned up with plain old soap and water.

 Lubrication can also help ensure the smooth operation of your windows.
 Apply some oil-free lubricant to the weatherstripping.
 Teflon® Dry Lubricant or Gulf Wax® works well, and it's available at most home improvement stores.
 Avoid using an oil-based lubricant.
 They actually attract dust and grime, which can clog up the window tracks and make it more difficult to open and close.